 - You don’t want to extend your mortgage term

 - Your current lender won’t allow you to release equity

-How much can I borrow from a second charge loan?
+How much can I borrow?

 - The amount of equity you have in your property